Sagrestia Nuova: Night

-Night is a sculpture in marble (155x150 cm, maximum length 194 cm diagonally) by Michelangelo Buonarroti.
+Night is a sculpture in marble (155x150 cm, maximum length 194 cm diagonally) by Michelangelo.
 Dating from 1526 to 1531, it is part of the decoration of the New Sacristy and part of an allegory of the four parts of a day.
 It is situated on the left of the sarcophagus of the tomb of Giuliano di Lorenzo de' Medici, Duke of Nemours.

 Along with his Dawn, Michelangelo drew from the ancient Sleeping Ariadne for his sculpture's pose.

 In his poem "L'Idéal" from Les Fleurs du Mal, French Romantic poet Charles Baudelaire references the statue: